stackbit-projects/splendid-olive-0f15c/src/pages/index.md

 sections:
   - type: hero_section
     title: あああ
-    subtitle: Create what you image when you image.
+    subtitle: Create what you imagine when you imagine.
     actions:
       - label: Try for free
         url: /pricing